 The requirements in this section apply to all properties seeking OHFA funding for rehabilitation of a pre-1978 structure.
+Review of lead-based paint is required as a non-scope consideration in the Phase I.

 Certain properties may be exempt and are able to seek an exception to this requirement: